-In January 2015, the World Resource Institute published the GHG Protocol Scope 2 Guidance, defining two approaches to emission reporting and specifying that emissions should be reported using both approaches (dual reporting), effective as of the 2015 reporting year.
+In January 2015, the World Resource Institute published the GHG Protocol Scope 2 Guidance6, defining two approaches to emission reporting and specifying that emissions should be reported using both approaches (dual reporting), effective as of the 2015 reporting year.

 - The location-based approach reflects the average emissions intensity of grids on which energy consumption occurs and does not account for REC purchases or any other contractual instruments. - The market-based approach reflects the emissions from electricity that SLF has chosen to purchase via contractual instruments.
 This approach does account for REC purchases.
+Please note: since Sun Life reports landlord-paid electricity use under scope 3 for Corporate Real Estate (CRE), some RECs purchased by Sun Life for CRE office consumption are applied to scope 3 emissions.

-&lt;sup>6GHG Protocol Scope 2 Guidance - An amendment to the GHG Protocol Corporate Standard (World Resources Institute, 2015)
+6 GHG Protocol Scope 2 Guidance - An amendment to the GHG Protocol Corporate Standard (World Resources Institute, 2015)

-&lt;sup>5 Base year recalculation methodologies for structural changes - Appendix E to the GHG Protocol Corporate Accounting and Reporting Standard - Revised Edition (World Resources Institute, 2005)
+5 Base year recalculation methodologies for structural changes - Appendix E to the GHG Protocol Corporate Accounting and Reporting Standard - Revised Edition (World Resources Institute, 2005)

-In light of this guidance, both location-based and market-based emissions are reported for SLF's portfolio, per the Base Year Recalculation Policy detailed in Section 5.2.
+Considering this guidance, both location-based and market-based emissions are reported for SLF's portfolio, per the Base Year Recalculation Policy detailed in Section 5.2.